UCF Knights and the Pittsburgh Panthers play in Daytona Beach, Florida - WTOP News

 Daytona Beach, Florida; Thursday, 7 p.m.
 EST

 The Knights have a 4-1 record in non-conference play.
-UCF is second in the Big 12 with 20.0 assists per game led by Themus Fulks averaging 7.4.
+UCF is sixth in the Big 12 scoring 89.0 points while shooting 50.5% from the field.

-The Panthers are 4-1 in non-conference play.
+The Panthers have a 4-1 record in non-conference games.
 Pittsburgh ranks fourth in the ACC shooting 38.2% from 3-point range.

 TOP PERFORMERS: Riley Kugel is scoring 18.0 points per game with 2.6 rebounds and 3.2 assists for the Knights.
 Jordan Burks is averaging 13.4 points and 5.4 rebounds while shooting 50.0%.

-Brandin Cummings is shooting 42.1% and averaging 13.8 points for the Panthers.
+Brandin Cummings is scoring 13.8 points per game and averaging 1.5 rebounds for the Panthers.
 Cameron Corhen is averaging 13.6 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.